Comma (music): Etymology

+Description

 Within the same tuning system, two enharmonically equivalent notes (such as G♯ and A♭) may have a slightly different frequency, and the interval between them is a comma.
 For example, in extended scales produced with five-limit tuning an A♭ tuned as a major third below C5 and a G♯ tuned as two major thirds above C4 are not exactly the same note, as they would be in equal temperament.
 The interval between those notes, the diesis, is an easily audible comma (its size is more than 40% of a semitone).

 Commas are often defined as the difference in size between two semitones.
-Each meantone temperament tuning system produces a 12-tone scale characterized by two different kinds of semitones (diatonic and chromatic), and hence by a comma of unique size.
+Almost all of the meantone tuning systems produce two different characteristic semitones: A diatonic semitone for short steps in the scale, and chromatic semitone between a natural note, Nn, and its sharp, N♯.
+Their ratio (or in cents, their difference) is a comma; its size is unique to each meantone tuning.
 The same is true for Pythagorean tuning.

 In just intonation, more than two kinds of semitones may be produced.
 Thus, a single tuning system may be characterized by several different commas.
 For instance, a commonly used version of five-limit tuning produces a 12-tone scale with four kinds of semitones and four commas.

 The size of commas is commonly expressed and compared in terms of cents – 1/1200 fractions of an octave on a logarithmic scale.